publicscience/argos/readme.md

 environment for developing Argos.
-For deploying Argos to other environments, such as staging or production, please refer to [argos.cloud](https://github.com/publicscience/argos.cloud), which is designed specifically for that purpose.*
+For deploying Argos to other environments, such as staging or production, please refer to [argos.cloud](https://github.com/publicscience/argos.cloud), which is designed specifically for that purpose. __[note: there have been several changes to argos as of late and argos.cloud is not yet updated]__*

 *Note: Argos requires some training data, which can be collected using the [argos.corpora](https://github.com/publicscience/argos.corpora) project.